SGrondin/bottleneck/README.md

 [![License][npm-license]][license-url]

-Bottleneck is a lightweight and efficient Task Scheduler and Rate Limiter for Node.js and the browser.
+Bottleneck is a lightweight and zero-dependency Task Scheduler and Rate Limiter for Node.js and the browser.

 Bottleneck is an easy solution as it adds very little complexity to your code.
 It is battle-hardened, reliable and production-ready and used on a large scale in private companies and open source software.